Student Handbook

 Upon receipt of an appeal, the Appellate Officer shall conduct an initial review to determine if the appeal meets the limited appeals criteria and is timely.
 The student will receive notification about the decision of the initial review of appeal within five (5) business days of receipt of the student’s appeal.
 If the appeal is found to meet these criteria, the Appellate Officer shall give written notice to other involved parties, if applicable, to allow the other parties an opportunity to provide a response to the appeal.

-- Appeal Determination:
+4. Appeal Determination:

+If it is determined an appeal meets the appeal criteria, the Appellate Officer will review the appeal.
 In reviewing the appeal, the Appellate Officer may only consider the information contained in the record of the case, but may seek clarification of the decision rendered by the SSAO.
+Upon review of an appeal, the Appellate Officer shall have the authority to:

 - Deny the appeal and affirm the initial decision and outcomes.